 What does it cost to build a restomod?
 The cost to build a restomod varies but is generally between $90,000-140,000.
 For this build cost, we assume the classic car project started out in very poor condition and the following areas will be completely restored and modernized: interior, exterior, suspension, brakes, engine, fuel system, electrical, and exhaust system.

 Body Improvement Costs

 Several factors related to the body will factor into what it costs to build a restomod, such as vehicle size, rust, and the amount of chrome.
 How much paint is on the car, the quality required for the car, the quality of restoration requested, and whether the car has previously been restored?

 The vehicle size is going to make a difference as larger vehicles obviously cost more than the smaller ones. (e.q. more surface area to prep, repair, paint, etc…)

 How Much Rust?

-The amount of rust on a vehicle is a major cost factor, one of the largest.
-Moreover, it’s not advised to transform a restored numbers matching vehicle into a restomod.
+Rust is a significant expense for automobiles.
+And, it’s not appropriate to convert a number-matching restored vehicle into a restomod.
 As a result, more than likely, the vehicle will have a lot of rust which requires the most labor-intensive and therefore costly expenses.

 When looking at your car, you can classify the amount of rust into the following categories: